 Memorial: Birthday of Martha JuliRae Rank

-My little sister, Martha JulieRay Rank would have been 59 years old this Fourth of July, 2022.
-She drowned at the tender age of 10, at
+My little sister, Martha JulieRay Rank, would have turned 61 this Fourth of July, 2024.

 I'll be thinking of you out there.